rust-lang/rust/src/doc/rustc-dev-guide/src/solve/trait-solving.md

 ### 1. The trait solver has to be *sound*

 This means that we must never return *success* for goals for which no `impl` exists.
 That would simply be unsound by assuming a trait is implemented even though it is not.
+When using predicates from the `where`-bounds, the `impl` whill be proved by the user of the item.

 ### 2. If type checker solves generic goal concrete instantiations of that goal have the same result